xraypy/xraylarch/_sources/xafs/xanes.rst.txt

 and so "fits in" with the starting collecion of data.
 This is admittedly limited knowledge, but can be very useful in enabling further analysis.

-These three of these approaches are exposed in the XAS Viewer application (:ref:`xasviewer_app`), and the documentation here largely reflects the operations done there.
+These three approaches are exposed in the XAS Viewer application (:ref:`xasviewer_app`), and the documentation here largely reflects the operations done there.